Social psychology (sociology): Symbolic interactionism

 The contemporary notion of symbolic interactionism originates from the work of George Herbert Mead and Max Weber.
 In this circular framework, social interactions are considered to be the basis from which meanings are constructed; meanings that then influence the process of social interaction itself.
 Many symbolic interactionists see the self as a core meaning that is both constructed through and influential in social relations.

 The structural school of symbolic interactionism uses shared social knowledge from a macro-level culture, natural language, social institution, or organization to explain relatively enduring patterns of social interaction and psychology at the micro-level, typically investigating these matters with quantitative methods.
 The Iowa School, along with identity theory and affect control theory, are major programs of research in this tradition.
 The latter two theories, in particular, focus on the ways in which actions control mental states, which demonstrates the underlying cybernetic nature of the approach that is also evident in Mead's writings.
 Moreover, affect control theory provides a mathematical model of role theory and of labeling theory.

 Stemming from the Chicago School, process symbolic interactionism considers the meanings that underlie social interactions to be situated, creative, fluid, and often contested.
 As such, researchers in this tradition frequently use qualitative and ethnographic methods.
 Symbolic Interaction, an academic journal founded by the Society for the Study of Symbolic Interaction, emerged in 1977 as a central outlet for the empirical research and conceptual studies produced by scholars in this area.

-Postmodern symbolic interactionism, which understands the notion of self and identity as increasingly fragmented and illusory, considers attempts at theory to be meta-narrative with no more authority than other conversations.
+Postmodern symbolic interactionism, which understands the notion of self and identity as increasingly fragmented and illusory, considers attempts at theory to be metanarrative with no more authority than other conversations.
 The approach is presented in detail by The SAGE Handbook of Qualitative Research.